ia-eknorr/ignition-version-control/README.md

 ## Requests?
 Issues?

-If you notice any gaps, typos, or unclear verbiage in this documentation or have any requests for a how-to guide, [open an issue](https://inductive-git.ia.local/eknorr/version-control/issues) or submit a pull request.
+If you have any questions or notice something that doesn't look right, [open an issue](https://github.com/ia-eknorr/ignition-version-control/issues) or submit a pull request.